Arlington, TX Bankruptcy Lawyers

 Chapter 7 Bankruptcy: With this type of bankruptcy, the majority of unsecured debt will be discharged.
+This is commonly used because it offers debtors a fresh start.
+In short, items can be sold to repay debt, but most debt it written off without repayment.
 There is a required means test that a person must pass in order to file.
 In most circumstances, a person who earns a high wage would not qualify for Chapter 7.
 Under the law, you are allowed to keep certain property, which is called exempt property.
 This can include your vehicle, clothing, furniture, appliances, pensions, etc. In a Chapter 7 bankruptcy, the trustee may sell nonexempt property to pay off debt.
 Examples of nonexempt property include expensive jewelry, collections, a second vehicle, vacation home, etc. The average Chapter 7 takes three to four months to process.

 Chapter 13 Bankruptcy: With this type of bankruptcy, you pay back your debt under a repayment plan.
+It is used often due to the fees that can be paid off over time.
+It is more of a debt adjustment, in which debtors will still make payments, but the payment terms will be revised.
 This repayment plan lasts between three to five years, depending on a person’s income.
 At the end of the repayment plan, any debt that is still left will be discharged.
 There is no means test for a Chapter 13 filing; however, the person does have to have steady income in order to meet the monthly repayment plan payment.
 If you are facing foreclosure on your home, a Chapter 13 can stop the foreclosure and the back-mortgage due can be incorporated into the repayment plan.

 Chapter 12 Bankruptcy: This bankruptcy is fairly new and is designed specifically for fishermen and farmers.
 It is similar to Chapter 13 with the establishment of a repayment plan, but offers more options when it comes to cramdowns (the option of reducing the principal and interest when you are upside down on a loan) and lien stripping (getting rid of a second mortgage or home equity loan through bankruptcy).